-• Weather Monitoring: Data from ECONet stations provide near real-time weather data coverage that enhances the monitoring capabilities of National Weather Service meteorologists and local TV Meteorologists during extreme weather events.
+• Weather Monitoring: Data from ECONet stations provide near real-time weather data coverage that enhances the monitoring capabilities of National Weather Service meteorologists and local TV Meteorologists during extreme weather events, such as Hurricane Helene in September 2024.

 • Agriculture: Temperature, relative humidity, and leaf wetness measurements are used to alert peanut and berry growers in times of potential disease spread risk that may harm their crops.
 Air temperature measurements at multiple heights are used for inversion risk monitoring and determining ideal times and weather conditions to spray dicamba herbicides.